bkribbs15/TechLearnings/README.md

 2. Install the mkdocs theme - [Material](https://squidfunk.github.io/mkdocs-material/getting-started/)

-3. Once everything is installed, in Terminal move into the TechLearnings directory.
+3. Once everything is installed, in Terminal `cd` into the TechLearnings directory.

 4. Run `mkdocs build` to build the site.